Paul3BStuff/T802/readme.md

 .\samples - The samples file extracted from the FormulaRunner solution

+.\exe - The formula runner and supporting files in a zipped folder

 The code for Formula Runner consists of
 - .\code\T802.Examples the original source code samples.xml is based on.